andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 can”.
 So let’s walk through programming things with as “dumb” types as possible, and see where types can help.

-This process is called “type-driven development” by many — start with general and non-descriptive types, write the implementation and recognize partial functions and red flags, and slowly refine and add more and more powerful types to fix the problems.
+We’ll be following a process called “type-driven development” — start with general and non-descriptive types, write the implementation and recognize partial functions and red flags, and slowly refine and add more and more powerful types to fix the problems.